 - Prior to any donation drives, you must receive approval from the Volunteer Coordinator.
 Our goal is to make sure your donations are fully utilized and to do so we must coordinate our efforts.
 The IRC retains the right to refuse any item procured without our knowledge.

-- IRC does not have the ability to pick up donation items.
-The IRC can only accept items dropped off at our off-site donation space at a pre-arranged time (Tuesday, Wednesday and Thursday, 10:00 a.m. to 3:00 p.m.).
+- IRC does not have the ability to pick up donated items.
+The IRC can only accept items dropped off at our off-site donation space at a pre-arranged time (Tuesday, Wednesday, and Thursday, 10:00 a.m. to 3:00 p.m.).

 - The IRC is a 501c3, nonprofit organization, and as such donations can be tax deductible.
 After donating an item, the IRC will provide you with a receipt with our tax ID information and a record of the items you donated.
 The IRC cannot place a value on the items you donated, so there will be space on the receipt for you to input that information as you see fit.